 Just a stroll through the neighborhoods north of West Washington Street may result in you wanting to live in Mission Hills.
 Old stately homes, quaint craftsman bungalows and large mansions -- all immaculately manicured on quiet streets, help to give Mission Hills its appeal.

-First and foremost, the homes.
-Mission Hills is a far cry from new cookie-cutter subdivisions and the older, but well-appointed homes each have its own unique characteristics and charm.
+What defines Mission Hills, first and foremost, is the homes.
+Mission Hills is a far cry from new cookie-cutter subdivisions and the older, but well-appointed homes each have their own unique characteristics and charm.

-Again, a quick stroll to Hillcrest is where you'll find most shopping.
+A quick stroll to Hillcrest is also where you'll find most shopping.
 If you need a supermarket, the local Vons and Albertsons are still small enough to not be overwhelming and feel more like a local grocer.
 Then there's the Mission Hills Nursery on Fort Stockton Drive, one of the city's oldest and finest nurseries.

 How to Get to Mission Hills